striveFar/qmk_firmware/keyboards/handwired/void_ergo/keymaps/hannes/readme.md

-# The default keymap for the VOID Ergo S
+# The hannes keymap for the VOID Ergo S